flass/pantagruel/README.md

     -F|--FORCE        FORCE mode: will erase any pre-existing main folder for the task (default: off, pre-exisitance of a folder will result in an early error)

-    -R|--resume      try and resume the task from previous run that was interupted (for the moment only available for task 'core')
+    -R|--resume      try and resume the task from previous run that was interupted (for the moment only available for tasks 'core', 'genetrees' and 'reconciliations')

 # for Pantagruel task init: